Do you remember those cute chipmunk cartoons Chip and Dale?

 When some Squirrels live in groups, they exhibit camaraderie.
 This altruistic (unselfish trait) usually comes off when they feel that there is danger approaching.
 They produce warning calls to alert their fellow rodents from lurking predators.
 The one who initiates the calls—yes, this good guy—is likely to be the one to leave last.
 Hence, his life is put in more danger.

-Generally all squirrels live in trees, basically in the holes of trunks or even in the treetop in abandon crow’s nests.
+Generally, all squirrels live in trees, basically in the holes of trunks or even in the treetop in abandoned crow’s nests.
 Squirrels will usually start looking for a nest when they start to mate, which is when they are about a year old.